celestiaorg/docs/nodes/celestia-node-trusted-hash.md

 celestia light start --headers.trusted-hash <hash_of_block_n>
 ```

-## For rollup operators
+## For service operators

-If you're using multiple light nodes for similar things like tracking the same rollup,
+If you're using multiple light nodes for similar services like tracking the same rollup,
-it is recommended to use the same hash and height for them all rollups or applications using
+it is recommended to use the same hash and height for them all services using
 the same starting height.